diegobernardessv/diegobernardessv/README.md

 - Bachelor in Systems Analysis and Development
 - Postgraduate student in Software Engineering
-- Full Stack Developer focused on backend systems and SaaS architecture
+- Backend-focused Full Stack Developer building SaaS systems
 - Background in logistics, ERP (SAP / TOTVS), and enterprise operations
-- Indie hacker building products from zero to revenue
+- Indie hacker shipping products from zero to revenue

-I focus on **shipping real products, not just demos**.
+I focus on **shipping real systems, not portfolio demos**.

 ---